Bonner, Australian Capital Territory: History

 Bonner is situated on the former paddocks of "Horse Park", a sheep property established in 1853 by Irish immigrants John and Ann Gillespie.
 From these humble beginnings, the Gillespies increased their pastoral holdings through the judicious acquisitions of neighbouring properties such as "Elm Grove" (situated in present-day Forde).

 Their son James Gillespie was instrumental in establishing the Mulligans Flat Public School.
 The remnants of the school are located in the nearby Mulligans Flat Reserve.
 Gillespie was a regular contributor to the Goulburn Evening Penny Post under the pseudonym "The Wizard".
 "Horse Park" homestead which has been nominated for the ACT Heritage Register is situated a kilometre west in the suburb of Jacka.

 The suburb is named after Senator Neville Bonner, Australia's first Indigenous parliamentarian, who served the people of Queensland during the years 1971–1984.

 In 2008 most of the streets were named.
 In 2009 three more streets were named after important figures from local Aboriginal communities, including Lamilami, Mondalmi.
 Settlement of the suburb began in 2010.

 The area now known as Bonner lies on the traditional lands of the Ngunnawal people, who have inhabited the region for thousands of years.

-Population
+Demographics

 In the 2016 Census, there were 6,730 people in Bonner.
 57.5% of people were born in Australia.
 The next most common countries of birth were India 9.5%, Sri Lanka 2.3%, Pakistan 2.3%, China 2.3% and Philippines 2.2%.
 52.9% of people spoke only English at home.
 Other languages spoken at home included Hindi 3.3%, Urdu 3.3%, Punjabi 3.0%, Mandarin 2.6% and Telugu 2.5%.
 The most common responses for religion in Bonner (State Suburbs) were No Religion, so described 24.7%, Catholic 20.6%, Hinduism 10.4% and Islam 8.5%.

 According to the 2021 Census, Bonner had a population of 7,336 people, with a median age of 32 years.